-I have written previously about price matching with Best Buy and I have been successful previously getting Best Buy to match prices from other stores, however, this past weekend I ran into a new and interesting twist in the price matching game that I’d like to share with you dear reader.
+I have written previously about price matching with Best Buy and I have been successful previously getting Best Buy to match prices from other stores, however, a while ago, I ran into a new and interesting twist in the price matching game that I’d like to share with you.

 Same but Not the Same

 This past week I bought an LG portable DVD player for our car, so my son can watch movies while we take longer car rides.
 I found a reasonably price player at Best Buy and purchased it and it seems to be working just fine.